 1.1 What is GridDB?

-GridDB is an innovative solution built within Toshiba to solve these complex problems.
+GridDB is an innovative solution built in Toshiba to solve these complex problems.
 The foundation of GridDB’s principles is based upon offering a versatile data store that is optimized for IoT, provides high scalability, is tuned for high performance, and ensures high reliability.

 Four Pillars of GridDB